grapho/guides/source/components/the-component-life-cycle.md

 ## Binding to the Component Element

 Suppose you want to integrate your favorite datepicker library into an Ember project.
-Where is the best place to initialize the library?
 Typically, 3rd party JS/Jquery libraries require a DOM element to bind itself to.
+So, where is the best place to initialize the library?

 When a component successfully renders its backing DOM element into the DOM, it will trigger it's `didInsertElement()` hook.
 It is at this point in the component life-cycle, when `this.$()` will become available to target with jquery. `this.$()` will, by default, return the component's main element, but it is also valid to target child elements withing the component's template as well: `this.$('.some-css-selector')`.